Eve: Judaism

 The early rabbinic literature contains also the traditions which portray Eve in a less positive manner.
-According to Genesis Rabbah 18:4 Adam quickly realizes that Eve is destined to engage in constant quarrels with him.
+According to Genesis Rabbah 18:4 (~300-500CE), Adam quickly realizes that Eve is destined to engage in constant quarrels with him.
 The first woman also becomes the object of accusations ascribed to Rabbi Joshua of Siknin, according to whom Eve, despite the divine efforts, turned out to be “swelled-headed, coquette, eavesdropper, gossip, prone to jealousy, light-fingered and gadabout” (ibid.
 18:2).
 A similar set of charges appears in Genesis Rabbah 17:8, according to which Eve's creation from Adam's rib rather than from the earth makes her inferior to Adam and never satisfied with anything.
 Finally, the gravest evils attributed to Eve appear in Genesis Rabbah 17:8:Why does a man go out bareheaded while a woman goes out with her head covered?
 She is like one who has done wrong and is ashamed of people; therefore she goes out with her head covered.
 Why do they [the women] walk in front of the corpse [at a funeral]?
 Because they brought death into the world, they therefore walk in front of the corpse, [as it is written], “For he is borne to the grave ... and all men draw after him, as there were innumerable before him” (Job 21:32f).
 And why was the precept of menstruation (nidah) given to her?
 Because she shed the blood of Adam [by causing death], therefore was the precept of menstruation given to her.
-And why was the precept of “dough” (ḥalah) given to her?
+And why was the precept of “dough” (ḥalah, separating and sanctifying a small amount of dough when baking bread) given to her?
 Because she corrupted Adam, who was the dough of the world, therefore was the precept of dough given to her.
 And why was the precept of the Sabbath lights (nerot shabat) given to her?
 Because she extinguished the soul of Adam, therefore was the precept of the Sabbath lights given to her.In addition to this, the early rabbinic literature contains numerous instances in which Eve is accused of various sexual transgressions.
 Told in Genesis 3:16 that “your desire shall be for your husband,” she is accused by the Rabbis of having an overdeveloped sexual drive (Genesis Rabbah 20:7) and constantly enticing Adam (ibid.
 23:5).
 However, in terms of textual popularity and dissemination, the motif of Eve copulating with the primeval serpent takes priority over her other sexual transgressions.
 Despite rather unsettling picturesqueness of this account, it is conveyed in numerous places: Genesis Rabbah 18:6, Sotah 9b, Shabat 145b–146a and 196a, Yevamot 103b and ‘Avodah zarah 22b.